MightyCode/UniversityParmaProject/MobilityViewer/README.md

 # MobilityViewer

+## How to launch the project

+I used IntelliJ IDEA, so it's recommended to use it.
+In the "project to launch" screen of IntelliJ select the pom.xml file.
+Of dependencies downloads and other stuff will be done by the editor.

+## How the app is working

 A file is used to list all resources that will be used.

 The application consists of a menu leading to several display screens.
 The buttons displayed in the